 Created as an alternative to built-up roofing, modified bitumen roofing is a lighter, more flexible roofing material.
 It’s made from asphalt and lined with a mineral topcoat.
-This can be purchased in rolled sheets.
-While the application method differs from BUR roofing, it’s recommended that only licensed roofing contractors handle the installation.
-This is because the bottom must be heated before being laid down.
+This is purchased in rolled sheets.
+The application method differs from BUR roofing.
+Additionally, it’s recommended that the install is performed by a licensed roofing contractor.
+This is because before being laid down, the bottom must be heated.
 There are different versions of modified bitumen roofing.
-These include self-adhesive versions which are more easily installed.
+These include more easily installed self-adhesive versions.

 The advantages of modified bitumen roofing include the ease of installation and durability of the roofing material.